 NOTE: The error does appear all the time (intermittent issue).

-The JAVA JRE environment (which hosts the AFC calculation engine) has run out of memory.
+This IBM Technote shall specifically *only* relate to the scenario where the JAVA JRE environment (which hosts the AFC calculation engine) has run out of memory.

 By default, the version of JRE that comes with Controller 10.1.1308 (and earlier) has the following memory limitations: